 If you're working 80 hour weeks in the investment banking division (IBD) of a major U.S. bank, chances are that you've toyed with moving into a consulting firm instead.
 After all, consultants are generally held to offer a better lifestyle than banks.
-When we spoke to various junior bankers who'd moved to the so-called MBB consulting firms of McKinsey & Co, Bain and Boston Consulting - last month, they almost all assured us that they were having a better time of it.
+Junior bankers who've moved to the so-called MBB consulting firms of McKinsey & Co, Bain and Boston Consulting - have assured us they are having a better time of it.

-Boston Consulting Group has just released the results for its UK-based partnership for the year ending March 31st 2017.
-They show the average of its nearly 700 UK-based employees earning £101k ($133k).
-The average of its 56 UK partners earned £1.1m.
-Both numbers were consistent with the previous year.
+Boston Consulting Group has just released the results for its UK-based partnership for the year ending March 31st 2018.
+They show the average of its nearly 800 UK-based employees (including 484 consultants and 315 administrators) earning £94k ($123k) in wages and salaries over a 12 month period.
+The average of its 56 UK partners earned £967k.
+Both numbers were down slightly on the previous year.

-The pay figures don't include wages paid to "outsourced consultancy" staff from other BCG Group companies who came to work in the UK during the year.
+The pay figures for BCG don't include wages paid to "outsourced consultancy" staff from other BCG Group companies who came to work in the UK during the year.

 Have a story, tip, or comment you’d like to share?
 Contact: email@example.com